Denmark has always been known for its superlative design. Here, we celebrate sustainable Danish fashion

 8. Aiayu

 Aiayu is a marriage of Danish design and top-quality Bolivian textiles.
 The brand was set up in 2004 with an initial goal of introducing sustainable knitwear to a global market.
-Fast forward to 2017, and it’s mission accomplished – they now have over 300 stores worldwide.
+Fast forward to now, and it’s mission accomplished.
+They now have over 300 stores worldwide!

 In addition to using baby alpaca fabrics, locally sourced organic cottons and 100% pure yak wool, the brand has a zero waste programme where they recycle any unused or waste fabrics into tote bags and hang tags.
-All styles are made in limited editions, and Aiayu donate a percentage of profits to a school in Agra, India for challenged children.
+All styles are made in limited editions, reducing waste.
+Aiayu also donates a percentage of profits to a school in Agra, India for challenged children.

 9. AGURK